Invitation-first reachability

 messageactions, includingupload-file, reactions, polls, edits, deletes, and group actions - plugin tools for invite generation/list/revoke and group administration

-- invite link and QR generation
+- one-time invite link, SimpleX address, group-link, and QR generation

 - Control UI configuration